Paul-weqe/python_webex_bot/README.md

-weqe_sparkbot is a python library meant to easen the creation of bots within the Cisco Webex for Teams using python(popularly Cisco spark).

-There have been previous solutions that have been implemented but the main issue being the creation of constant webhooks.
-This prject plans to use Flask to maintain and listen on these webhooks and thus one can receive immediate update when e.g a message is sent to the bot.
-This solution is also meant to be minimalistic and will only go more that five files if conditioins force this to happen.
-We hope to give you a good python3 webex solution by the end of this project.

-*Development is currently underway, join in if interested.
-Documentation will be out soon enough*
+# weqe_chatbot

+weqe_chatbot is a python library that is meant to provide an easy way for developers to create constant and active webhook.
+The project will mainly involve listening through a flask webhook and having the bot's actions performed according to sprcific ways that are specified by the programmer.

+## getting started

+### prerequisites

+The following are the mininimal requirements that are required by the time you have downloaded the repository to get it up and running:
+	- python3
+	- virtualenv

-You can get the library by entering the following line in your terminal
+You download the required files by entering the following line in your terminal

 ```
 git clone https://github.com/Paul-weqe/weqe_sparkbot.git